How To Live A Life Of Travel (and Create Amazing Memories)

 Sunset in Kona, Big Island of Hawaii

-I have created a life of travel for myself.
-And now I’ve created a life of travel with, and for, my children.
 This does not mean I have endlessly been moving from one country to the next.
 I often stop for work breathers, a place to stock up again before moving on.
 We love slow travel and immersing ourselves deeply in other cultures.

 The pauses can be acts of discovery, exploration and fun synonymous with travel as well.
 We’ve lived in 5 countries but have traveled through over 50.
-I’m not a big counter, I count the memories, the experiences and the friendships more.

-How to live a life of travel
+How to Live a Life of Travel

 man and woman snorkeling

-You’ll be shocked to know that I am not wealthy – far from it.
+I am often asked how to live a life of travel, and you’ll be shocked to know that I am not wealthy – far from it.

 A life of full time travel is not as difficult as you may think.
 There are many clever strategies you can employ to travel around the world for low cost and sometimes even free.